 There is always someone left to fight

 While Severus was fighting Albinus in Gaul, the Parthians under their King Vologases (Walagash) V invaded Mesopotamia and attacked the important city of Nisibis, the city that Severus himself had retaken from Osrhoene and Adiabene in 195.
 In the summer, the emperor was ready to fight back.
 He had raised three new legions, I, II and III Parthica, taking I and III with him on his campaign and stationing II Parthica in Alba, near Rome.
-Together with the reformed praetorian guard, the emperor now had several thousand fighting men under his direct command in the vicinity of the capital.
+Together with the reformed praetorian guard, the emperor now had up to 17.000 fighting men under his direct command in the vicinity of the capital.

 When Severus crossed the Euphrates and entered Mesopotamia, the Parthians had already abandoned the siege of Nisibis and had retreated towards their capital of Ctesiphon.
 In September, the emperor began pursuing his opponents.
 During the pursuit, part of his army travelled by land and another part by river.
 The famous cities of Seleucia and Babylon were easily captured, as both had been abandoned.
 The Parthian capital was subsequently put under siege.